kube-logging/kube-logging.github.io/docs/operation/troubleshooting/fluentd.md

 ## ConfigCheck

 The Logging operator has a builtin mechanism that validates the generated fluentd configuration before applying it to fluentd.
-You should be able to see the configcheck pod and it's log output.
+You should be able to see the configcheck pod and its log output.
 The result of the check is written into the `status` field of the corresponding `Logging` resource.

 In case the operator is stuck in an error state caused by a failed configcheck, restore the previous configuration by modifying or removing the invalid resources to the point where the configcheck pod is finally able to complete successfully.